Uncertainty vs. Risk [Complex vs. Complicated]

 Definition

-Uncertainty vs. Risk is a conceptual distinction articulated by Yuen Yuen Ang to differentiate the nature of indeterminacy in complex versus complicated settings.
-In complicated, machine-like settings, outcomes involve risk, defined as the probability of undesired outcomes that can be estimated and controlled, whereas in complex systems, outcomes involve uncertainty, understood as an open-ended space of possibilities—some negative, others positive—that cannot be known in advance and therefore require influence over adaptive processes rather than control.
+Uncertainty vs. Risk is a conceptual distinction, articulated by Yuen Yuen Ang in 2016 and again in 2024, to differentiate the nature of indeterminacy in complex versus complicated settings.
+In complicated, machine-like settings, outcomes involve risk, defined as the probability of undesired outcomes that can be estimated and controlled.
+In complex systems, outcomes involve uncertainty: an open-ended space of possibilities—both negative and positive—that cannot be known in advance and therefore calls for influence over control.

 Sources